jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (b) the date on which payment is required by the instalment notice:
   (c) the date on which payment is received
 (9) Despite subsection (1), an operator of a loyalty programme who meets the requirements of section 11C may treat a supply of services in a loyalty transaction as taking place at the time at which the loyalty points are redeemed for reward.
 But this subsection does not apply to a token, stamp, or voucher to which section 5(11D) to (11H) applies.
-(10) For the purposes of subsection (9), in a case where the operator is not resident in New Zealand but the supply of services is treated under section 8(4B) as made in New Zealand, the purchaser referred to in section 11C may treat the supply as taking place at the time at which the loyalty points are redeemed for reward if
+(10) For the purposes of subsection (9), in a case where the operator is not resident in New Zealand but the supply of services is treated under section 8(4B) as made in New Zealand, the purchaser referred to in section 11C may treat the supply as taking place at the time at which the loyalty points are redeemed for reward if—
   (a) the operator meets the first and second requirements set out in section 11C; and (b) the purchaser meets the third requirement imposed on the operator under section 11C.

 ### 10 Value of supply of goods and services
 (1) For the purposes of this Act the following provisions of this section shall apply for determining the value of any supply of goods and services.
-(2) Subject to this section, the value of a supply of goods and services shall be such amount as, with the addition of the tax charged, is equal to the aggregate of, (a) to the extent that the consideration for the supply is consideration in money, the amount of the money:
+(2) Subject to this section, the value of a supply of goods and services shall be such amount as, with the addition of the tax charged, is equal to the aggregate of,—
+  (a) to the extent that the consideration for the supply is consideration in money, the amount of the money:
   (b) to the extent that the consideration for the supply is not consideration in money, the open market value of that consideration.
-(3) Subject to subsections (3A), (3AB), (3B), (3C), (3D) and (8), the consideration for a supply is treated as being the open market value of the supply if
+(3) Subject to subsections (3A), (3AB), (3B), (3C), (3D) and (8), the consideration for a supply is treated as being the open market value of the supply if—
   (a) the supply is made by a person for no consideration or for a consideration that is less than the open market value of the supply; and
   (b) the supply is an associated supply; and
   (c) the supply is not a fringe benefit that the supplier has, or is deemed to have, provided or granted under the FBT rules of the Income Tax Act 2007 to the recipient, being a person employed under a contract of service by the supplier.
-(3A) Subsection (3) does not apply to a supply if
+(3A) Subsection (3) does not apply to a supply if—
-  (a) the recipient acquired the supply for the principal purpose of making taxable supplies; and (b) the recipient is entitled to make a deduction under section 20(3) in respect of the supply, or would be entitled to make such a deduction if
+  (a) the recipient acquired the supply for the principal purpose of making taxable supplies; and (b) the recipient is entitled to make a deduction under section 20(3) in respect of the supply, or would be entitled to make such a deduction if—
     (i) the amount of the deduction were determined under section 3A(3)(e) instead of under section 3A(3)(a):
     (ii) there were consideration for the supply:
     (iii) the supplier were a registered person who had complied with the requirements of the Act; and (c) the supply is not a supply of financial services to which subsection (3B) applies.
-(3AB) Subsection (3) does not apply to a supply of goods and services if the recipient (a) acquires the supply for no consideration; and (b) from the time of the supply, applies the goods and services for the purpose of making taxable supplies.
+(3AB) Subsection (3) does not apply to a supply of goods and services if the recipient— (a) acquires the supply for no consideration; and (b) from the time of the supply, applies the goods and services for the purpose of making taxable supplies.
-(3B) If a supply of financial services is charged with tax at a rate of 0% under section 11A(1)(q) or (r) or gives rise to a deduction for the supplier under section 20C
+(3B) If a supply of financial services is charged with tax at a rate of 0% under section 11A(1)(q) or (r) or gives rise to a deduction for the supplier under section 20C—
-  (a) subsection (3) does not apply to the supply; and (b) the consideration for the supply is treated as being the open market value of the supply if
+  (a) subsection (3) does not apply to the supply; and (b) the consideration for the supply is treated as being the open market value of the supply if—
     (i) the supply is made by a person for consideration that is more than the open market value of the supply; and (ii) the supplier and the recipient are associated persons.
-(3C) Subsection (3) does not apply to a supply of services that is treated by section 8(4B) as being made in New Zealand if (a) the amount of the consideration for the supply is a deduction under the Income Tax Act 2007 for the recipient of the supply; or
+(3C) Subsection (3) does not apply to a supply of services that is treated by section 8(4B) as being made in New Zealand if— (a) the amount of the consideration for the supply is a deduction under the Income Tax Act 2007 for the recipient of the supply; or
   (b) the amount of the consideration for the supply would have been a deduction under the Income Tax Act 2007 for the recipient of the supply if the recipient had given any consideration for the supply.
-(3D) Subsection (3) does not apply to a supply of services that is treated by section 8(4B) as being made in New Zealand if (a) the recipient of the supply is a branch or division that is treated by section 56B as being a separate person; and (b) the amount of the consideration for the supply would have been a deduction under the Income Tax Act 2007 for the branch or division if
+(3D) Subsection (3) does not apply to a supply of services that is treated by section 8(4B) as being made in New Zealand if— (a) the recipient of the supply is a branch or division that is treated by section 56B as being a separate person; and (b) the amount of the consideration for the supply would have been a deduction under the Income Tax Act 2007 for the branch or division if—
     (i) the branch or division were entitled to deductions under the Income Tax Act 2007:
     (ii) the branch or division had given any consideration for the supply.
 (3E) The value of a supply of services that is treated by section 8(4B) as being made in New Zealand is the amount that, before the addition of the tax charged, is equal to the amount of the consideration for the supply.